sacalon/sacalon/README.md

 </div>

-**Hascal** is a general-purpose open source programming language that makes it easy to build simple, optimal, reliable, and efficient software.
+**Hascal** is a general-purpose open source programming language designed to make simple, optimal, reliable, and efficient software.
 > **NOTES:**
 > - Hascal pronounces like "Pascal".
 > - Hascal is still in the very early stages of development.